FlowFuse/device-agent/installer/TESTING.md

 ## B. Interactive install – no OTC
 Steps
-1) Run with no flags and accept installation in interactive prompt
+1) Run with no flags, answer the installation directory question (see M)
+2) Accept installation in interactive prompt
-2) Choose to provide config now (manual) or skip (install-only)
+3) Choose to provide config now (manual) or skip (install-only)

 Expect
 - Manual path: prompts for YAML; saved as `<dir>/device.yml`; service installed and running